Chapter 3: Disaster Recovery as a Service

 - Frequent changes become your responsibility to share with your provider: if you regularly change your servers, the layout of your data, or the way your products work, you will have to keep your provider frequently updated.
 This is no longer an in-house managed process; you need to inform your external DRaaS provider so they can best update your systems and keep you fully protected.

 - Companies with particularly sensitive data (such as government bodies or financial institutions) might not want their data being recovered in a third party data centre.
-If this is the case they could have a full private cloud BaaS and DraaS solution to ensure compliance.
+If this is the case, they can opt for a fully private cloud BaaS and DRaaS solution to ensure compliance.

 Who would Disaster Recovery as a Service benefit most?